 The Board has delegated the day-to-day operation and management of the Company to the Vero Liability Managing Director.
-To assist in these duties, management committees have been established by the Managing Director under their delegated authority to monitor and oversee key risks.
-Management committees in place are: Non-Financial Risk Committee (NFRC), Asset and Liability Committee (ALCO), Customer Conduct Committee (CCC), and Vero Liability Governance Meeting.
+To assist in these duties, management committees have been established to monitor and oversee key risks.
+Management committees in place are: Non-Financial Risk Committee (NFRC), Asset and Liability Committee (ALCO), Customer Conduct Committee (CCC), Vero Liability Management, Governance and Technical Committees.